ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0002-api-versioning-strategy.md

 * Quite RESTful

 **Cons**
-* non-obvious for developers, who are forced to consult docs
+* a less common pattern which might require more explanation for developers
 * Cache systems can get confused
 * non-standard headers might cause trouble with firewalls